cldf/cldf/README.md

 - UTF-8 encoded text files.
 - Reference entities rather than duplicate.
 - IDs should be resolvable HTTP URLs if possible.
+- Compatibility with existing tools, standards and practice should alsways be kept in mind.

 ## Core format specification